 Perhaps the greatest benefit associated with sedation dentistry is that it allows even those with severe dental phobias to undergo the treatment they need without anxiety or discomfort.
 Dental sedation gives patients the opportunity to drift pleasantly through their appointment, after which they will remember little to nothing of the work that was done.
-To learn about the different sedation options, please read below and contact us with any questions.
+To learn about our different sedation options, please read below and contact us with any questions.

 Considered one of the safest methods of dental sedation, nitrous oxide gas offers a number of benefits for patients of all ages who experience dental anxiety.
 Also known as “laughing gas,” this technique uses a blend of nitrous and oxygen, which is administered through a mask that’s worn over the mouth.
 When you inhale the gas, you should feel a sensation of calm, and you may even feel a bit giggly—effects which should subside quickly after the mask is removed.
 Nitrous oxide is designed to enhance relaxation during treatment while you remain conscious and in control throughout the procedure.
 Additionally, you can drive shortly after having nitrous oxide, so there is no need to have a friend or family member take you to and from our office.